hcheung01/higher_level_programming/README.md

-## Holberton Higher Level programming track
+## Higher-Level programming track at Holberton School focusing on:
+Python
+Databases
+AirBnB clone

 ## About
 This repository is one of the several tracks that I've been learning to become a Full Stack Software Engineer at Holberton School and below is a tree that displays files in this directory:

-## Major Focus for this track
-* Python and different modules
-* Databases
-* cloning a website full stack

 ## Author
 All files are maintained and owned by Heindrick Cheung